vega/altair/doc/user_guide/interactions.rst

     point = alt.selection_point()
     make_example(point)

-By changing some arguments, we can select points on mouseover rather than on click.
+By changing some arguments, we can select points on pointerover rather than on click.
 We can also set the ``nearest`` flag to ``True`` so that the nearest point is highlighted:

 .. altair-plot::

-    point_nearest = alt.selection_point(on='mouseover', nearest=True)
+    point_nearest = alt.selection_point(on='pointerover', nearest=True)
     make_example(point_nearest)

 Point selections also allow for multiple chart objects to be selected.